Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 ## Introduction

 This article will provide a theoretical overview of the BDI framework, AgentSpeak and symbolic notation.
 In my PhD, we are working on a system where a symbolic Jason program works in-tandem with a **Deep Learning** (DL) network to produce something which combines the powerful DL function approximating with the safety and explainability of a symbolic agent.
+Not to self, make sure to drink enough **H~2~O**.

 ## About AgentSpeak